OctopusDeploy/blog/blog/2022-q3/get-started-containers/index.md

 ---
 title: Containerization - what you need to get started
-description: A high-level look at what you need to get started with containerization
+description: A high-level look at what you need to get started with containerization.
 author: andrew.corrigan@octopus.com
 visibility: private
-published: 3020-01-01-1400
+published: 2022-07-20-1400
 metaImage: placeholderimg.png
 bannerImage: placeholderimg.png
 bannerImageAlt: 125 characters max, describes image to people unable to see it.